Skip to main content

 “One of two things may happen,” says Mackey.
 “Patients may not notice any difference in the opioid’s effectiveness, or they may experience a reduced benefit of the opioid due to the LDN.”
 If you are on an opioid, Aitcheson adds, “Expect more gastrointestinal side effects for the first few weeks of LDN.”

 Whether you take an opioid on bad days or are on tramadol (a weak opioid), Fishman still recommends LDN.
 However, his standard dosing schedule is to start at 1 mg and increase 0.5 mg per week until 4.5 mg/day is reached.
-If a person is on an around-the-clock opioid, very low-dose naltrexone (0.5 mg or less) may be used as the starting dose.
+If a person is on an around-the-clock opioid, very low-dose naltrexone (0.5 mg or less) may be used as the starting point.

 Compounding Pharmacies